pablodecm/phd_thesis/src/106_chapter_6.md

 and/or likelihood score in the training losses.
 While extremely promising, the most performing solutions are designed for a subset of the inference problems at the LHC and they require considerable changes in the way the inference is carried out.
-The aim of this work is different, as we try to learn sample summary statistics that may act as a plug-in replacement of classifier-based dimensionality reduction and can be applied to general
+The aim of the algorithm proposed here is different, as we try to learn sample summary statistics that may act as a plug-in replacement of classifier-based dimensionality reduction and can be applied to general